Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 ### 7.1 Gender in the Australian Radio Talkback Corpus
 When I did my [gender analysis](https://github.com/Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/blob/master/analysis.md#comparison-by-gender), I found that men spoke more (in terms of turns, sentences, sentence length, etc.) than women.
 Men in the Australian Radio Talkback Corpus then spoke more overall than females.

-I expect this is because of the unequal distribution of genders across roles; Presenters and Experts are predominantly Male, and there are only about 20 more female Callers than male Callers.
+I expect this is because of the unequal distribution of genders across roles; Presenters and Experts are predominantly male, and there are only about 20 more female Callers than male Callers.
 Thus, men in the corpus are in the position to talk more than females because of their speaker role.

 ### 7.2 Kieran Snyder, "Men Interrupt More Than Women"
 As part of my Gender Analysis, I read the following Language Log article by Kieran Snyder called [*Men Interrupt More Than Women*](http://languagelog.ldc.upenn.edu/nll/?p=13422).
 Snyder conducted an informal study where she listened to 15 hours worth of conversations of 4-15 people.
 She found that more people meant more interruptions, until the amount plateaued.

-Here findings for gender are as follows:
+Her findings for gender are as follows:
 - men in general interrupt others more frequently than women do
 - men are about 3 times more likely to interrupt women over men
 - women interrupt each other but not men